 Waukegan, Illinois, is the county seat of Lake County.
 It’s about a half-hour north of Chicago and along the shore of Lake Michigan.

-The area has been affected by drug-linked deaths.
+Lake County, like many other counties of Illinois, has been affected by drug-associated deaths.
 The Lake County Coroner’s Office revealed that in 2019 there were 94 fatal overdoses.
 Twenty were in Waukegan (the highest number for the county).
 Out of the 94 deaths reported:

 - 22 expired from alcohol

 - The majority involved multiple substances (polydrug use)

 - Ages 30-39 were hardest hit (26 deaths), followed by the 40-49 (27 deaths) and 20-29 (19 deaths) age brackets

 Student Substance Abuse in Waukegan, Illinois

 There are many colleges and universities around Waukegan, Illinois, ranging from community colleges to four-year universities.

 The University of Illinois Urbana-Champaign did a 2018 survey on alcohol and drug use.
 Some of the findings for Illinois include that 46.5% of students binged alcohol (five or more drinks on one occasion, for men; or four or more, for women) in the past two weeks.